andrewchaa/til/terraform/provision-azure-resource-on-github-actions.md

 # Provisioning Azure resources with Github actions

+A few things to note

+* [Create a service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) for the terraform to use
+* Create a blob storage to [store tfstate](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)
+* Add those keys and secret as environment variables

+### Github actions

 Github actions come free with the repository and has a lot of useful ready-made actions.

 `./github/workflows/terraform.yml`

 ```yaml
 name: 'Terraform'